RandomityGuy/hxDatachannel/README.md

 # Build
 Set the env/CMake vars HASHLINK_INCLUDE_DIR and HASHLINK_LIBRARY_DIR to Hashlink src and libhl directories respectively.
 Then build the native extension using CMake.
-See the ./circleci/config.yml for working build configuration.
+See the ./circleci/config.yml for a working build configuration for Windows and Mac.

 # Usage
-The API closely mimics the WebRTC Browser API at [MDN WebRTC API Docs](https://developer.mozilla.org/en-US/docs/Web/API/WebRTC_API)
+The API closely mimics the WebRTC Browser API at [MDN WebRTC API Docs](https://developer.mozilla.org/en-US/docs/Web/API/WebRTC_API).
+More documentation is available in the form of commented code.
 ```haxe
 import datachannel.*;